 The illustration above shows the different components of a key.

 What Are Bitting Numbers?

-In the photo above, we see a close up of the head with a five-digit number towards the bottom.
+In the photo, Figure 3, above, we see a close up of the head with a five-digit number towards the bottom.
 This number is the bitting.
-If we look at these digits one at a time and then look at the blade of the key in the reference photo, we see that the first cut (starting from the bow end) is a number "2" and not so deep.
+If we look at these digits one at a time and then look at the blade of the key in the photo, Figure 4, below, we see that the first cut (starting from the bow end) is a number "2" and not so deep.
 The second cut, a number "6," is significantly deeper.
 If we compare the cuts to their corresponding numbers in the bitting, we can see that the larger the number, the deeper the cut.
 This is typically the way bittings are constructed.
 By comparing the numbers to the cuts, we can tell that the number stamped in this key is, in fact, the bitting.

 The Keyway of a Key

 In this case, the stop shows the letter "C".
 On many Schlage keys, this is where the keyway of the key is shown.
 The keyway is the shape of the key when viewed from the tip and determines whether or not the key will be able to enter the keyhole of the lock.
 You can see this in Figure 3 (above).

 Bitting numbers can come in a number of formats.
 Yale Locks, for instance, places an "A" before their bitting numbers to differentiate them from key code numbers.
 A 6-pin bitting number stamped into the bow of a Yale original key would look like this: A298837.

 How to Know If a Key is an Imitation